v1ck3/SubTracer/README.md

 # SubTracer
 SubTracer is a Python script for subdomain enumeration.
 It automates discovering subdomains for a given domain and extracting the results into a file.

-# SubHunter
-SubHunter is a Python script for subdomain enumeration.
-It automates discovering subdomains for a given domain and extracting the results into a file.

 🛠️ Features

     Subdomain Discovery: Enumerates subdomains for a specified domain using SubHunter.